Rent Arrears – Landlord’s Rights06-01-2020 | Financial

 You need to fill in a ‘notice seeking possession of a property let on an assured tenancy or assured agricultural occupancy’.
 Sounds complicated but it’s basically a notice that specifies which terms of the tenancy your tenant has broken.
 You then give the tenant between two weeks and two months notice to move out, depending on which terms they’ve broken.
 If the tenant does not leave by the specified date, you then need to apply to the court for a possession order.
 If you’ve followed the right process and there is good reason for your tenant to be evicted, this should be granted.

-There’s a few things that you could do as a landlord to safeguard yourself against being caught up in rent arrears issues.
+There are a few things that you could do as a landlord to safeguard yourself against being caught up in rent arrears issues.
 Firstly, get yourself landlord insurance cover that will protect you if your tenant doesn’t pay the rent.
 A good policy will ensure that unpaid rent and the costs of evicting a problematic tenant are taken care of, which is a load off your mind.
 Secondly, make sure you screen your tenants thoroughly and always run a credit check to see whether they have a history of meeting financial requirements.
 If a tenant has bad credit, this is a red flag.
-You can either reject their application or if you want to go ahead and offer them the property (bad credit doesn’t always equate to a bad tenant), then you can prepare yourself for the possibility that you might run into issues.
+You can either reject their application or if you want to go ahead and offer them the property (bad credit doesn’t always equate to a bad tenant), and then you can prepare yourself for the possibility that you might run into issues.
 Lastly, make sure you have a carefully considered and legally sound tenancy agreement, signed by you and your tenants.
 This way, everyone knows exactly what is expected of them.
-Trust us - it’ll save you a significant amount of time and money in the future.
+Trust us – it’ll save you a significant amount of time and money in the future.